Welcome Back Week sees students bet big on CABsino

 Published Tuesday, March 7, 2023

-Campus Activity Board hosted its CABsino and dance inspired by The Great Gatsby for the last day of Welcome Week.
+Campus Activity Board hosted its CABsino and dance inspired by The Great Gatsby for the last day of Welcome Back Week.
 The CABsino and dance took place in the Student Center Ballroom.

 Jazz blues filled the room.
 In place of the usual loteria tables, students found gambling tables.
 Student volunteers greeted attendees and handed out tokens at the entrance.